Coping with Grief

 Mrs. Luevance Teachey, age 97 of Duplin County passed away on February 13, 2023 at Novant Health.
 Service details can be found below.
 Professional services entrusted to McIntyre Funeral Home, LLC.

-in memory of Luevance A. Teachey, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Luevance A. Teachey, please visit our floral store.